Valery Tishkov: Early life

-Born in Sverdlovsk, Valery Tishkov attended Moscow State University, where he received a B.A. in 1964.
-He earned an M.A. in 1969 from North-Eastern State University in Magadan, and a Ph.D. degree in 1978 from the USSR Academy of Sciences.
+Born in Sverdlovsk, Tishkov attended Moscow State University, where he received a B.A. in 1964.
+He earned an M.A. in 1969 from North-Eastern State University in Magadan, and a Ph.D. in 1978 from the USSR Academy of Sciences.
 Since 2000, he has been Director of the Institute of Ethnology and Anthropology of the Russian Academy of Sciences (IEA).